mithun-rahman/Thesis/README.md

-# TInventory Demand Forecasting and Predictive Analysis using e-commerce Big Data
+# Inventory Demand Forecasting and Predictive Analysis using e-commerce Big Data

 This repository contains our last year thesis related all code.